varshad18/SparksFoundation-DSBA/README.md

 #### ABOUT:
    A simple linear regression problem that involves just 2 variables.
 #### TO DO:
-  Predict the percentage of an student based on the no. of study hours.
+  Predict the percentage of a student based on the no. of study hours.
   What will be predicted score if a student studies for 9.25 hrs/ day?
 #### DATASET:
   http://bit.ly/w-data